 While following a lot of people can be time-consuming, there are some great tools and applications that can help you build followers in a short period of time.
 My favorite app is ManageFlitter.
 It’s a tool that will help you to follow hundreds of people and unfollow those who do not follow you back.

 Where can I find advertisers that will pay for tweets or shares?

 The short version: if your social media profiles are popular, the advertisers will find you.

 But if nobody contacts you, check out Izea.
 It’s a great website that connects influencers with companies that are looking for people to tweet about their products.
 You can earn anywhere from $5 to $100 for a single tweet.

-I started my blog as a hobby, but today it’s providing enough income so that I can travel the world and write about the things I love.
+I started my blog as a hobby, but today it’s providing enough income so that I can travel the world and write about the things I love (you can do it too, check for more information here).
 Over time I’ve learned how to incorporate ads and sponsored content, while still keeping my blog personal, honest, and useful to my audience.
 It may take time to find the right balance, but it’s definitely worth it.

 If you’re trying to monetize your blog, don’t give up too early.
 It may take time.
 As long as you love what you do and write high-quality content, additional income will follow.

 If you have any other ideas about how to make money blogging, I’d love to hear them.
 Feel free to leave your thoughts in the comment section below.